Ivanka Trump Needs To Walk The Walk & Help Get Justice For Cyntoia Brown

 Brown was just 16-years-old when she shot and killed a 43-year-old man who had solicited her for sex in Tennessee; Brown said she had shot the man in self-defense after he became violent.
 Despite the fact she was a minor who had been sex trafficked, she was subsequently given two concurrent life sentences in 2004.
 Laws in Tennessee have changed dramatically since Brown was convicted — children under the age of 18 can no longer be tried for prostitution.
 But despite that, the state's Supreme Court recently ruled that Brown, now 30, must serve out the rest of her sentence, which is 51 years, before she can be considered for parole.

-Celebrities have helped bring renewed attention to the case and the egregious miscarriage of justice, but it is Ivanka who can truly help move the needle of justice in Brown's favour.
-In June, Kim Kardashian West, Kushner, and Ivanka helped get clemency for Alice Marie Johnson, a 63-year-old woman who was given a life sentence for a non-violent drug offence in 1993.
+Celebrities have helped bring renewed attention to the case and the egregious miscarriage of justice, but it is Ivanka who can truly help move the needle of justice in Brown's favor.
+In June, Kim Kardashian West, Kushner, and Ivanka helped get clemency for Alice Marie Johnson, a 63-year-old woman who was given a life sentence for a non-violent drug offense in 1993.

 Great working session today at the White House on ways to improve the clemency process with policy leaders and criminal justice reform advocates. pic.twitter.com/2Ydoe16Dfo— Ivanka Trump (@IvankaTrump) September 6, 2018